 How to raise a strong girl is the top of the list when it comes to being a mum-of-daughters.
 Strength in their body language, voice and character is a must as they grow up.

 Children literally are the future, and the aim is to raise happy humans, with self-esteem a top priority.
 Whether emulating famous women in histor (opens in new tab)y or learning all about gender equality on International Women's Day, the steps are small but important.

 A 2017 study (opens in new tab) by Girlguiding UK revealed that over 1 in 4 girls aged seven to ten believed boys were better than girls at “being strong”.
 While over half of girls under 21 said that they felt they could not speak freely because of their gender.

-In light of International Women’s Day this weekend, we spoke to Nicola Rowley, author and Founder of the Working Mum Association, about how to raise a strong girl.
+To celebrate International Women's Day (opens in new tab) this weekend, we spoke to Nicola Rowley (opens in new tab), author and Founder of the Working Mum Association, about how to raise a strong girl.

 "Nothing is off limits."
 Nicola emphasises, "When reading books, be aware if the main characters are all male or if there is a male bias.
 Girls need to see role models so they can grow up feeling confident that they too can achieve great things.

 “There is a saying that empowered women empower women and on this International Women’s Day nothing could be more true.
 We need to support and guide the next generation of girls so they grow up without limiting beliefs or a feeling they can’t do something.
 We need to harness their inner strength so they too can grow up to be strong, courageous leaders of tomorrow.”

 With this in mind, here are seven fantastic books that we love on how to raise a strong girl and equip your daughter so that she grows into the strongest woman she can be...

 Age suitability: 5+ years | Hardback

 This beautifully illustrated children’s book is filled with 100 stories about the lives of 100 extraordinary women from around the world.
 A great conversation starter for International Women's Day.